 Incumbency alone guarantees the president plenty of money to finance his campaign, not only from enthusiastic supporters but also from businesses regulated by the government, who know that holders of political power demand tribute.
 And the mainstream media will give Obama more publicity than Romney can buy.

 How does anyone ever defeat a sitting president then?
 They do it because they have a message that rings and resonates.
+The last Republican to defeat a sitting president was Ronald Reagan.
+He was the only Republican to do so in the 20th century.

 He didn't do it with polls.
 At one point during the election campaign, President Jimmy Carter led Ronald Reagan with 58 percent to 40 percent in the polls.
 So much for the polls that so many are relying on so heavily today.